-Who could have said at the beginning of 2020 that the year would take such a particular turn?
+Who could have said at the start of 2020 that the year would take such a particular turn?
 Ultimately, 2020 marked my beginnings as a sewing teacher and the birth of my online haberdashery.
 This year was so special with its dark sides but also its little sparks of joy.

 These were: